 15.11.7.4 new NativeError (message)

 The [[Prototype]] internal property of the newly constructed object is set to the prototype object for this NativeError constructor.
-The [[Class]] internal property of the newly constructed object is set to "Error".
+The newly constructed object has a [[NativeBrand]] internal property whose value is NativeError .
 The [[Extensible]] internal property of the newly constructed object is set to true.

 If the argument message is not undefined, the message own property of the newly constructed object is set to ToString(message).